 A short history of quarks

-Back in the eighteenth century, the Croatian philosopher Roger Boscovich came up with a curiously prescient fundamental theory of matter which described particles not unlike quarks.
+In the eighteenth century, the Croatian philosopher Roger Boscovich came up with a curiously prescient fundamental theory of matter which described particles not unlike quarks.
 The modern story of quarks, however, began in 1964, when Murray Gell-Mann and George Zweig suggested that hundreds of the particles known at the time could be explained as combinations of just three fundamental particles.
 Gell-Mann chose the name "quarks" for these three particles, a nonsense word used by James Joyce in the novel Finnegan's Wake: "Three quarks for Muster Mark!"

 In order to make their calculations work, the quarks had to be assigned fractional electrical charges of 2/3 and -1/3.
 Such charges had never been observed before, so that, initially, quarks were regarded as a mere mathematical contrivance.
 Subsequent experiments convinced physicists that not only do quarks exist, but there are six of them, not three.